KittyGiraudel/SJSJ/_glossary/UNIVERSAL.md

 ---
 title: Universal
-description: an application is said to be universal (isomorphic) when its code can run both in the client and the server
+excerpt: an application is said to be universal (isomorphic) when its code can run both in the client and the server
 ---

 # Universal